Collagen vs Bone Broth

 Potassium is usually twice the amount of sodium.
 They balance one another out.
 Potassium can help you flush out excess sodium in your body.

-Collagen has more calcium
+Collagen has more calcium for bones

 You’ll find that most collagen powders have 20 mg per serving of calcium.
 This is more than the 5 mg per serving in most bone broth.